Quick start

 Scan memory

 Memory is what makes SEOLint different from a one-shot scanner.
-Every scan is compared to history and every issue is annotated with one of three labels:
+Every scan is compared against history, and every issue is annotated with one of three states.

 First time we've seen this issue on this URL.